Elisabeth Waldo

-Biography
+Life and career

-Family
+Background

-Elisabeth Ann Waldo was born on June 18, 1918 in Tacoma, Washington, to Jane Althea Blodgett, a singer trained at the Boston Conservatory of Music, and Benjamin Franklin Waldo, a descendant of Ralph Waldo Emerson.
+Elisabeth Ann Waldo was born on June 18, 1918 (Note: Some sources, including 1920 & 1930 census records and a school census, indicate 1917 as Elisabeth Waldo's year of birth.
+The earlier year is more probable considering the date of birth of Waldo's younger sister, Janet: February 4, 1919.) in Tacoma, Washington, to Jane Althea Blodgett, a singer trained at the Boston Conservatory of Music, and Benjamin Franklin Waldo, distantly related to Ralph Waldo Emerson.
 She was the third-born of four siblings.
 Her younger sister was voice artist/actress Janet Waldo.

 Waldo married Carl Dentzel in 1948, son of Edward P. Dentzel, a councilman and mayor of Beverly Hills, and Emma P. Dentzel, co-founder of the park system for Beverly Hills.
 Waldo and her husband shared a love of Asian and Native American culture and artifacts and he served as director of the Southwest Museum in Los Angeles.
 The marriage produced two children.